Groundwater risk assessment for your environmental permit

-Many of these processes affect different substances to different extents and also vary between different soils and substrata and different settings, eg in the hyporheic zone around streams and rivers.
+Many of these processes affect different substances to different extents and also vary between different soils and substrata and different settings, for example in the hyporheic zone around streams and rivers.

 You need to consider:

-- physical processes, eg volatilisation, filtration, dispersion, dilution
+- physical processes, such as volatilisation, filtration, dispersion, dilution

-- chemical processes, eg precipitation, sorption, retardation, oxidation, reduction, hydrolysis
+- chemical processes, such as precipitation, sorption, retardation, oxidation, reduction, hydrolysis

 Although physical and chemical processes may occur throughout the movement of the discharged water, biological activity and processes become much less significant below the soil zone and away from the hyporheic zone.